aakella1/quarkus-workshop-labs/01-Quarkus.Hello-World.didact.md

 [**Click here to exit the current command**](didact://?commandId=vscode.didact.sendNamedTerminalCtrlC&text=QuarkusTerm&completion=Quarkus%20K%20Hello%20World%20interrupted.
 "Interrupt the current operation on the terminal"){.didact}, or hit `ctrl+c` on the terminal window.

-You should see a "hello" as the output.

 ## 6. Congratulations!